photo or picture of kid fishing for largemouth bass in Colorado

 it broke the line or we reeled it in.
 On another trip I flung my Zebco 33 back over my head and hooked my dad's glasses and before

-he could even yell I cast them 30 yards into the middle of the river.
+he could even yell I cast them 30 yards into the middle of the

 This holiday season make some memories by taking someone fishing, and if you are fishing the Hurrah Creek area and hook a pair of glasses give me a call.
 It's been 25 years but my Dad still hasn't forgiven me.